M982 Excalibur

 The M982 Excalibur (previously XM982) is a 155 mm extended-range guided artillery shell developed in a collaborative effort between the U.S. Army Research Laboratory (ARL) and the United States Army Armament Research, Development and Engineering Center (ARDEC).
 The Excalibur was developed and/or manufactured by prime contractor Raytheon Missiles & Defense, BAE Systems AB (BAE Systems Bofors) and other subs and primes in multiple capacities such as Camber Corporation and Huntington Ingalls Industries.
 It is a GPS and inertial-guided munition capable of being used in close support situations within 75–150 m of friendly troops or in situations where targets might be prohibitively close to civilians to attack with conventional unguided artillery fire.
-In 2015 the United States planned to procure 7,474 rounds with a FY2015 total program cost of US$1.9341 billion at an average cost of US$258,777 per unit.
+In 2015, the United States planned to procure 7,474 rounds with a FY 2015 total program cost of US$1.9341 billion at an average cost of US$258,777 per unit.
 By 2016, unit costs were reduced to US$68,000 per round.
 Versions that add laser-guidance capability and are designed to be fired from naval guns began testing in 2015.
 By October 2018, over 1,400 rounds had been fired in combat.